killermann/facilitator-cards/content/cards/causal-diagram.md

 prop_1: "Flipchart"
 prop_2: "Markers"
 prop_3: ""
-explanation: "Given a central concept, have each group create stickies for each component that comprises it (one per sticky).
-Then have them arrange the stickies into a diagram by determining what leads to what, using directional arrows (on separate stickies) to represent causality (arrows can go both ways).
+explanation: "Given a central concept, have each group create stickies for every component that is part of it (one per sticky).
+Then have them arrange the stickies into a diagram by determining what leads to what, using directional arrows on separate stickies to represent causality (arrows can go both ways).
 What happens to the arrows if a component is removed?
-A new one added?"
+If a new one is added?"
 longer_context: ""
 external_link: ""
 general_notes: ""